Thurl Ravenscroft

 Thurl Arthur Ravenscroft (/ˈθɜrl ˈreɪvənzkrɒft/; February 6, 1914 – May 22, 2005) was an American actor and bass singer.
-He was known as one of the booming voices behind Kellogg's Frosted Flakes animated spokesman Tony the Tiger for more than five decades.
-He was also the uncredited vocalist for the song "You're a Mean One, Mr. Grinch" from the classic Christmas television special, Dr. Seuss' How the Grinch Stole Christmas!
+He was well known as one of the booming voices behind Kellogg's Frosted Flakes animated spokesman Tony the Tiger for more than five decades.
+He was also the uncredited vocalist for the song "You're a Mean One, Mr. Grinch" from the classic Christmas television special Dr. Seuss' How the Grinch Stole Christmas!

 Ravenscroft did voice-over work and singing for Disney in various films and Disneyland attractions (which were later featured at Walt Disney World), the best known including The Haunted Mansion, Country Bear Jamboree, Mark Twain Riverboat, Pirates of the Caribbean, Disneyland Railroad, and Walt Disney's Enchanted Tiki Room.

-His voice acting career began in 1939 and lasted until his death in 2005 at age 91.
+His voice-acting career began in 1939 and lasted until his death in 2005 at age 91.

 Early life and career

 Ravenscroft left his native Norfolk, Nebraska, in 1933 for California, where he studied at Otis Art Institute.
-He achieved early success as part of a singing group called The Mellomen.
-The Mellomen can be heard on many popular recordings of the Big Band Era, including backup for Bing Crosby, Frankie Laine, Spike Jones, Jo Stafford, and Rosemary Clooney.
-Their earliest contribution to a Disney film was for Pinocchio (1940), to which they contributed the song "Honest John".
+In 1939, he joined a singing group formed by tenor Bill Days called The Sportsmen: Days, Johnny Rarig, Max Smith, and Ravenscroft.
+They served as backup singers to vocalist Marie Greene on the Okeh record label (credited as "Marie Greene and Her Merry Men").
+The quartet also contributed to a Disney feature, Pinocchio (1940), singing "Honest John".
 This was deleted from the film, but can still be heard in the supplements on the 2009 DVD.
-Ravenscroft also voiced Monstro the Whale in Pinocchio.
-The Mellomen contributed to other Disney films, such as Alice in Wonderland and Lady and the Tramp.
-The group appeared on camera in a few episodes of the Disney anthology television series; in one instance recording a canine chorus for Lady and the Tramp and in another as a barbershop quartet that reminds Walt Disney of the name of the young newspaper reporter Gallegher.

-Ravenscroft is also heard with the quartet on some of the Merrie Melodies and Looney Tunes with Mel Blanc at Warner Bros. as well as on radio "driving Jack Benny crazy" on The Jack Benny Program as part of The Sportsmen Quartet.
+The group, billed as The Four Merry Men, appeared in three-minute musical films, produced in 1941 by the Featurettes company, for coin-operated jukeboxes.
+That same year the Four Merry Men left Featurettes for the more successful Soundies company, and made more jukebox musicals; they were now billing themselves as "The Four Sportsmen".
+They were also very popular on radio and in live nightclub appearances.

-During World War II, Ravenscroft served as a civilian navigator contracted to the U.S. Air Transport Command, spending five years flying courier missions across the north and south Atlantic.
+In 1942, Thurl Ravenscroft left the Sportsmen quartet to serve in the armed forces.
+He served as a keeper navigator contracted to the U.S. Air Transport Command, spending five years flying courier missions across the north and south Atlantic.
 Among the notables carried on board his flights were Winston Churchill and Bob Hope.
 As he told an interviewer: "I flew Winston Churchill to a conference in Algiers and flew Bob Hope to the troops a couple of times.
 So it was fun."